-Rubio tells Al Jazeera Strait of Hormuz will reopen ‘one way or another’
+Rubio says Strait of Hormuz to reopen ‘one way or another’

+In an exclusive interview, the US secretary of state says Donald Trump seeks diplomacy and demands that Iran end its nuclear and missile programmes.

+Marco Rubio says President Trump prefers diplomatic solution to war on Iran

-United States Secretary of State Marco Rubio has told Al Jazeera that the Strait of Hormuz will “reopen one way or another” in the wake of the US-Israeli war with Iran.
+United States Secretary of State Marco Rubio has told Al Jazeera that the Strait of Hormuz will “reopen one way or another” in the wake of the eventual end of the US-Israeli war with Iran.

-The exclusive interview on Monday came as speculation has grown over a possible US troop deployment in Iran and as the effective closure of strait continues to roil global oil markets.
+The exclusive interview on Monday came as speculation has grown over a possible US troop deployment in Iran and as the effective closure of the strait continues to roil global oil markets.

-US boots on the ground would represent a new phase in the grinding conflict, which began on February 28 with US-Israeli strikes on Iran, even as US President Donald Trump has repeatedly said that the US was pursuing diplomacy with Iran.
+US boots on the ground would represent a new phase in the grinding conflict, which began on February 28 with US-Israeli strikes, even as US President Donald Trump has repeatedly said that the US is pursuing diplomacy with Iran.

-Rubio again maintained there were “ongoing direct talks between parties in Iran and the United States, primarily conducted through intermediaries”.
+Rubio again maintained there were “messages and some direct talks going on between some inside of Iran and the United States, primarily through intermediaries, but there’s been some conversation”.

 Iran has repeatedly denied that talks were ongoing.
 Pakistan on Sunday said it would host direct talks “in the coming days for a comprehensive and lasting settlement of the ongoing conflict”.